 8:30 a.m. to Noon

 1:00 p.m. to 4:30 p.m.

-To schedule an assessment or to learn more, contact the Admissions Coordinator [email protected]
+To schedule an assessment or to learn more, contact Lisa Morgan at [email protected]

 Nobis Works' Tommy Nobis Center program provides comprehensive vocational and support services to persons with disabilities and others with unique vocational needs.
 These services encourage and support each participant's inclusion in the community.